MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - In the Sample app running on the host PC, add the IP address of Hololens 2 displayed above and then select **Connect**.
 ![app-remoting-flat-ui](images/app-remoting-flat-ui.png)

-- Once the connection is established, the HAR sample player app running on Hololens 2 will start "Receiving".
+- After the connection is established, the HAR sample player app running on Hololens 2 will start "Receiving".

 ### Mode 2: Run Sample app on PC in Listen Mode and HAR player app in Connect Mode: